rak1507/Advent-Of-Code-APL/README.md

-# Advent-Of-Code-2020-APL
+# Advent-Of-Code-APL
-APL solutions to the 2020 Advent of Code
+APL solutions to the Advent of Code